 Built in 1947, the John Hart Generating Station is located in Elk Falls Provincial Park on Vancouver Island in British Columbia.
 About 95% of the Campbell River, a popular destination for recreational fishermen, passes through the aging infrastructure of the hydropower plant.
 The area has been dubbed the “Salmon Capital of the World.”

-The station’s generating units are in poor condition, and their capacity has declined over time.
-The original woodstave surface penstocks are seismically vulnerable and are considered unlikely to withstand a low to moderate earthquake.
+The station’s generating units were in poor condition, and their capacity had declined over time.
+The original woodstave surface penstocks were seismically vulnerable and considered unlikely to withstand a low to moderate earthquake.
 An interruption in the flow of water could be devastating for the salmon population and the clean, reliable power supply to Vancouver Island.

-A new underground generating station, almost invisible to park visitors, will improve access to trails and the river and will be completed by 2019.
+The new underground generating station, almost invisible to park visitors, improves access to trails and the river.